 Updated: May 28, 2020

-- Create a Short URL via Google My Business (Preferred)
+- Create a Short review link URL via Google My Business (Preferred)

 - Generate your link using a Chrome extension (Service-area businesses too!)

 - Manually create your link

 - Pro Tip: Use a redirect to “own” your Google Review URL

 Create a short Google review link URL via Google My Business